By creators of Barkio, Dog Monitor, and renowned vets

 Unstable dogs that suffer from fear of storms, fireworks or similar stimuli often suffer from separation anxiety as well.
-Treatment of the separation anxiety in these dogs is time consuming, and it is common for them to never fully recover from this anxiety.
+Treatment of separation anxiety in these dogs is time-consuming, and it is common for them to never fully recover from this anxiety.

 When the owner brings the dog to the vet, it does not behave in a manner that would allow the doctor to diagnose separation anxiety.
 The vet is dependent on the information he/she gets from the owner.
 This information might not have to be perfectly precise and complete.

-The best way to diagnose is to have a video recording that shows dog’s behaviour during certain periods of time.
+The best way to diagnose is to have a video recording that shows the dog’s behavior during a certain time.
 Based on the symptoms the dog shows in the recording, the vet is able to diagnose the problem either immediately or after thorough examinations of all possible systems (urinary, excretory, circular, nerve or skin) by laboratory or imaging methods.

-The doctor needs to be familiar with an overall state of health of the patient.
+The doctor needs to be familiar with the overall state of health of the patient.

 “The dog is just scared and cannot cope with the solitude.
 Any form of punishment, even scolding, will only make the matter worse, as then the dog fears solitude as well as the return of the owner.“

 The first thing to do is to eliminate the fear stimulus.
 This means that the dog should not be left alone during the time of the treatment.
-It should either stay with the owner or at the place it does not show any signs of the anxiety (stationary, hotel, at relatives, in the car or in the garden).
-For better understanding of this, it is possible to use an example of burns: you first pull the hand out of the fire, only then it can start healing.
+It should either stay with the owner or at a place where it does not show any signs of anxiety (stationary, hotel, with relatives, in the car or in the garden).
+For a better understanding of this, it is possible to use an example of burns: you first pull the hand out of the fire, and only then it can start healing.

-The environment should be adjusted so that the dog feels well and is safe (prevent possibilities to escape, get injured or self-harm).
+The environment should be adjusted so that the dog feels well and is safe (preventing possibilities to escape, getting injured or self-harm).
 Some dogs like to have a lot of room around, some prefer the crate.
-An everyday “departure training” is important.
+Everyday “departure training” is important.
 The training should be preceded by a little walk with games and exercises ended with praise and calming.
 The dog should not be given food before training (departure).

-Changing the meaning of departure rituals: The owner performs the usual rituals (keys, bag, clothes, perfume etc.), goes towards the doors but will not leave and instead returns to the previous activity.
-This is repeated twice or thrce a day until the dog is calm.
-Pauses between the ritual trainings must be long enough so that the dog can completely calm down.
+Changing the meaning of departure rituals: The owner performs the usual rituals (keys, bag, clothes, perfume etc.), goes towards the doors but will not leave, and instead returns to the previous activity.
+This is repeated twice or thrice a day until the dog is calm.
+Pauses between the ritual pieces of training must be long enough so that the dog can completely calm down.
 The goal of this is to have the dog stop connecting the rituals only with departure and a long absence of the owner.